DrDramas/DrDramas/README.md

 Hi.
 I'm an experimental physicist and scientific software developer, who is currently working on superconducting microelectronics for qubit control in large-scale quantum computing architectures.
 My day-to-day spans cryogenic and RF/microwave measurement, low-temperature device characterization, Python-based test automation, and the data analysis and modeling work that sits on top of all of it.

 Prior to my industry R&D work, I spent two years as a postdoc at Argonne National Laboratory and six years at Michigan State University (Ph.D.
-2022) developing detector systems, numerical optimization algorithms, and ML-based analysis software for nuclear physics experiments at research accelerator facilities.
+2022) developing detector systems, numerical optimization algorithms, and ML-based analysis software for nuclear physics experiments at accelerator facilities.

 The repositories below are open-source pieces of that research.
 They're not a complete picture of my engineering work, as most of what I do now is proprietary, but they show the kind of code I write when I own an experimental or data problem end-to-end.